 Boeing's progress toward producing two aircraft per day from its Renton, Wash., 737 factory has reached another milestone with the rollout of the first aircraft on a 35-per-month cycle.
 Renton's parallel final-assembly lines are scheduled to reach a combined rate of 42 aircraft/month in the first half of 2014.
 With 21-22 production days per month, that rate equals about one aircraft per day from each of the two lines.
 The last time Boeing increased its rates was in 2009.
 The ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Renton Shifts Into Higher 737 Production Rate".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Renton Shifts Into Higher 737 Production Rate".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.